-Why Is My Dog Or Cat Drinking More?
+Why Is My Dog Drinking so Much?

 Excessive thirst is a very common presenting complaint in veterinary practice, and is something I encourage my clients to watch for with their pets, particularly in old age.
 As maintenance of normal fluid balance in the body is a very complex process involving several body systems, there are many potential causes.